Frequently Asked Questions

 How many applications do you receive each year, and how many applicants enter the program?

-The program receives approximately 600 applications each year.
-Each year, the department's entering class is about 18 to 25 students.
+The program receives approximately 700 applications each year.
+Typically, the department's entering class is about 18 to 25 students.
+The University has not yet determined the incoming class size for 2021 entry.

 Nature of our Program